victorcana/PANAS/README.md

 ## Starting

+  - **Directory**
   Your directory should contain the following files before running

 ```
 -bash-4.4$ tree